By Benjamin Nobel, January 24, 2016

 As of this writing in 2016, a grand total of 4 copies of Graphic Fantasy #2 have been graded by CGC.
 Their census data is shown below; note the “Issue Date” field showing only the year of 1982 and not a month:

 Sitting here today in 2016, this comic is 34 years old.
 Yet, only the 4 copies above have ever been graded by CGC, a ratio of one copy for every eight and a half years since publication.
-And notice how all four copies show up in the “Qualified” column — this is because Erik Larsen signed and numbered every copy produced, on the back cover (out of 450 total).
-This means a Universal Grade copy cannot actually exist, because there is no such thing as an unsigned copy of this issue (and the writing on the back cover therefore causes CGC to use the Qualified label in every instance — so if you are collecting this issue and patiently waiting all these years for a Universal Grade copy to appear, stop waiting, because there can be no such thing as a Universal Grade copy of this issue!).
+And notice how all four copies show up in the “Qualified” column — this is because Erik Larsen signed and numbered every copy sold, on the back cover (out of 450 total).
+This means a Universal Grade copy cannot actually exist [unless a printer’s proof surfaces like this one], because the writing on the back cover causes CGC to use the Qualified label in every instance — so if you are collecting this issue and patiently waiting all these years for a Universal Grade copy to appear, stop waiting!
 Collectors should therefore not be put off by the Qualified label, because the signature is supposed to be there, and it is therefore by definition self-authenticating.
 Below is what an example copy of Graphic Fantasy #2 looks like, front and back.

 Note that the back cover of the copy shown above is numbered #397 out of 450 (while the next issue, Graphic Fantasy #3, would be numbered to 500).
 At numbers in the hundreds of copies produced, we’re looking at an extremely low print run.
 But this may understate the rarity of surviving copies, because Graphic Fantasy #2 also differed from your typical comic book in being a self-published fanzine.
 Who would be reading a self-published fanzine, one has to wonder?
 When I ponder this question, I conjure up an image of Larsen trying to interest his friends and family in reading it.
 One therefore has to imagine that the vast majority of those who originally received a copy would have sat down and read and enjoyed it (wouldn’t it even be an insult to not read it?).
 How many then carefully stored it away to preserve the condition?
 The fact that there are only 4 CGC graded copies on census all these decades later, gives us a hint that the answer is likely very few.